BND Hamburger Icon

 Open row

-Creating a running total (or cumulative sum, as it is known in Excel) is easy once you get the hang of it.
-Many business owners use cumulative sums to keep track of expenses and revenue, employee hours and inventory management.
+Creating a running total (or a cumulative sum, as it is known in Excel) is easy once you get the hang of it.
+Many business owners use cumulative sums to track expenses, revenue, employee hours and inventory.

 The idea behind a running total is to take a column of numbers and, next to it, show the running total of those numbers.
 You can use both positive and negative numbers in a running total, so you can put your sales and withdrawals together if you like.